Imagine you are planning a personal monthly budget.

 According to Cost Owl, providing your members with daily coffee will run you between 50$ and 125$ per employee per year.
 The yearly cost varies depending on the quality of the coffee you select.

-On a monthly basis you also need to budget to purchase various other kitchen and office supplies.
+Every monthly, you will also need to budget for various other kitchen and office supplies.
 For example, milk, sugar, tea, fruits, paper plates, and other miscellaneous supplies.

-As the coworking trend explodes, software companies are stepping up to create and develop novel technologies to help automate much of the day-to-day work in coworking, helping these businesses grow and thrive.
+As the coworking trend explodes, software companies are stepping up to create and develop technologies to help automate much of the day-to-day work in coworking, ultimately helping these businesses grow and thrive.

-For example, a multitude of SaaS (software as a service) companies exist to help entrepreneurs with everything, from guest management, billing, conference room booking, accounting, lead tracking, KPI tracking etc.
+For example, a multitude of SaaS (software as a service) companies exists to help entrepreneurs with everything, from guest management, billing, conference room booking, accounting, lead tracking, KPI tracking, etc.

-For example, coworking space software Spacial provides coworking managers with offers solutions to all operational hurdles such as automated billing, membership tracking, and space management.
+For example, coworking space software Spacial provides coworking managers with solutions to operational hurdles such as automated billing, membership tracking, and inventory management.